 Penal Code section 484(g) is also violated when a defendant falsely represents that he/she is the holder of a card knowing that the card is not issued.
 This offense is considered committed when a defendant uses someone else’s credit card with an intent to defraud.
-And it is critical to note that it is not an adequate defense that the defendant’s intention to defraud was found out prior to any physical possession of the goods illegally purchased with someone else’s card.
+And it is critical to note that it is not an adequate defense that the defendant’s intent to defraud was found out prior to any physical possession of the goods illegally purchased with someone else’s card.
 And it is also no defense that the defendant did not steal the access card or that it was not stolen in California.
 It is sufficient if the defendant knowingly has wrongful possession and used the card of the purposes indicated in the statute.

 It is a violation of Penal Code section 484(g) to seek to withdraw money with an ATM card the defendant knows has been revoked.
-However, it is not a violation to use an ATM card, even if the defendant know his or her account is overdrawn, if there has not been notice that the ATM card has been revoked.
+However, it is not a violation to use an ATM card, even if the defendant knows his or her account is overdrawn if there has not been notice that the ATM card has been revoked.
 Prosecution of unlawful use of automated teller under Penal Code section 484(g) does not preclude prosecution under the general burglary statute of Penal Code section 459.

 Because a defendant cannot be charged for theft and receipt of the same property, a defendant cannot be convicted of unauthorized use of a credit card and receiving the property obtained through that unauthorized use.